 If you’re a health-conscious Muslimah with the task of planning meals for the entire family, an organized grocery list is a must for you.
 Whether you’re cooking for one or you have a family full of mouths to feed, keeping the right foods in the house isn’t always easy.

 Have you ever gone shopping and ended up buying foods that you really didn’t need?
-Or maybe you’ve spent what felt like hours in the grocery store, only to get home and realize you forgot the most important items.
+Or maybe you’ve spent what felt like hours in the grocery store, only to get home and realize you forgot the most essential items.
 Ever regret buying that tub of Nutella because now you can’t stop eating it!?

 A healthy and organized grocery list is your answer to these problems.
 When you take the time to plan out what you need in the house, you will spend less time (and probably less money) in the grocery store.